 Integrating “Hard” and “Soft” Infrastructural Resilience Assessment for Water Distribution Systems

-Meaning for the organizational dimension
+Meaning for the social dimension

-Individuals who are strong emergent leaders are likely to be not just connected to many people, organizations, tasks, events, areas of expertise, and resources but also are engaged in complex tasks where they may not have all the needed resources or knowledge and so have to coordinate with others or have other reasons why they need to coordinate or share data or resources.
+Individuals who are strong emergent leaders are likely to be not just connected to many people, organizations, tasks, events, areas of expertise, and resources but also engaged in complex tasks where they may not have all the needed resources or knowledge and so have to coordinate with others or have other reasons why they need to coordinate or share data or resources.

-Closeness reveals how long it takes information to spread from one node to others in the network.
+Closeness reveals how long it takes information to spread from one node to another in the network.
 High-scoring nodes in closeness have the shortest paths to all others in the network.
 It would follow that such nodes could monitor the information flow in an organization better than most others that have a lesser closeness value.

 Article of the Year Award: Outstanding research contributions of 2020, as selected by our Chief Editors.
 Read the winning articles.